Ceelog/phpdoc-en/src/set/mysqlinfo.md

     -   [mysqli::$info](/set/mysqlinfo.html#mysqli::$info) — Retrieves
         information about the most recently executed query
     -   [mysqli::init](/set/mysqlinfo.html#mysqli::init) — Initializes
-        MySQLi and returns a resource for use with mysqli\_real\_connect()
+        MySQLi and returns an object for use with mysqli\_real\_connect()
     -   [mysqli::$insert\_id](/set/mysqlinfo.html#mysqli::$insert_id) —
         Returns the auto generated id used in the latest query